konveyor/konveyor.github.io/content/Move2Kube/Tutorials/createHelmChartsKustomize.md

   13 directories, 42 files
 ```

-Some things to observe:
+Some things to note:
-- The Helm chart in the `source/kubernetes-to-kubernetes-versionchanged-parameterized/helm-chart` directory.
+* The Helm chart in the `source/kubernetes-to-kubernetes-versionchanged-parameterized/helm-chart` directory.
-- The Kustomize YAMLs in the `source/kubernetes-to-kubernetes-versionchanged-parameterized/kustomize` directory.
+* The Kustomize YAMLs in the `source/kubernetes-to-kubernetes-versionchanged-parameterized/kustomize` directory.
-- The Openshift Template in the `source/kubernetes-to-kubernetes-versionchanged-parameterized/openshift-template` directory.
+* The Openshift Template in the `source/kubernetes-to-kubernetes-versionchanged-parameterized/openshift-template` directory.
-- In each case, there are three environments `dev`, `staging` and `prod`.
+* In each case, there are three environments `dev`, `staging` and `prod`.
-- It is possible to have different parameterizations for each environment.
+* It is possible to have different parameterizations for each environment.

 Notice that the directory name has `versionchanged` in it.
-This is because two transformers are currently in play here,
+This is because two transformers are currently in play here:
-* The `KubernetesVersionChanger` transformer, which was asking for the Kubernetes version to target, and which created the version changed yamls to suit the target cluster supported Kinds and versions.
+* The `KubernetesVersionChanger` transformer, which was asking for the Kubernetes version to target, and which created the version changed YAMLs to suit the target cluster supported kinds and versions.
-* The `Parameterizer` transformer, which was taking the version changed YAMLs and creating Helm charts, Kustomize overlays, and OC templates.
+* The `Parameterizer` transformer, which was taking the version changed YAMLs and creating Helm Charts, Kustomize overlays, and OC templates.

-If the intention was to retain the kind and verisons of Kubernetes YAMLs, disable the `KubernetesVersionChanger` transformer either in the QA, configuration, or in plan, and then the YAMLs will be parameterized as is.
+If the intention was to retain the kind and verisons of Kubernetes YAMLs, disable the `KubernetesVersionChanger` transformer either in the QA, configuration, or in the plan, and then the YAMLs will be parameterized as is.

-For more details on how to customize the parameterization that Move2Kube does look at the [documentation](/transformers/purpose-built/parameterizer).
+For more details on how to customize the parameterization that Move2Kube does look at the [parameterization documentation](/transformers/purpose-built/parameterizer).

 ## Conclusion

-Given Kubernetes YAMLs, we saw how Move2Kube can help us parameterize them and generate Helm charts, Kustomize, Openshift Templates, etc.
+Given Kubernetes YAMLs, Move2Kube helps parameterize them and generate Helm charts, Kustomize, Openshift Templates, etc.
 Move2Kube is also capable of changing the versions of various Kubernetes resources to match the target cluster.